jakebowkett/mu/src/content/entity.md

 While it cannot be confirmed it seems intuitive that `Entity X` which takes the form of `Neil Armstrong` and the artifact at site XCVII being a space shuttle are related.

 `Entity X` moves as if subjected to `low gravity` like that on `the moon`.
-Its appearance is preceded by a "ping" of sorts akin to submarine sonar.
+Its appearance is preceded by a "ping" of sorts akin to a submarine's active sonar.
 Reports also exist of `astronaut boot footprints` and `a motionless pre-Democratic Empire flag` being discovered in the minutes prior to an encounter but these are secondhand accounts.
 Only one suvivor exists.

 ## Counter-Measures